LycheeHouse/liqfinity-token-v2/Readme.md

 2. **Token Transfers**:
    - Token transfer by the owner
    - Token transfers between users
-   - Handling of invalid transfers (more than a user owns)
+   - Handling of invalid transfers

 3. **Owner Functions**:
    - Withdrawal of tokens from the contract by the owner